 This coffee blend is described as being “like a roaring bonfire under a starry night sky, this multi-dimensional dark roast strikes the perfect balance of smoky warmth and sweet clarity.”

-Smoky coffee notes are becoming increasingly popular, and this blend just makes me want to drink this on a chilly day or under the trees on a camping trip.
+Smoky coffee notes are becoming increasingly popular, and this blend makes me want to drink this on a chilly morning while camping.
 This coffee would pair well with s’mores or a chocolate donut.

-Dapper and Wise is the roaster associated with Insomnia Coffee, whose coffee shops are top of my list of favorites.
+Dapper and Wise is the roaster associated with Insomnia Coffee, whose coffee shops are some of my of favorites.
 Their original shop is located just a few blocks from where I grew up in Hillsboro, Oregon so they have a special place in my heart.

 Flavor Notes: Chocolate, fruit, spice